https://www.humantruth.info/france_environment.html

 #climate_change #france #france_and_the_environment #france_environment #french_polynesia #new_zealand #nuclear_weapons #the_environment #UK #USA

-France comes 66th in the world regarding its responsibility towards the environment.
-This rank is derived from 7 data sets.
-France does the second-best for its environmental performance1.
-It comes in the best 20 in terms of its score on the Green Future Index2.
-It does better than average when it comes to its forested percent change 2000-20203, its sign-up rate to major international accords on protecting the environment, energy to GDP efficiency4 and in the rate of rational beliefs on the environment in the population5.
-Scrutiny by the European Parliament finds that France has effectively reduced its emissions by 31.2% between 2005 and 20236.
-France does not succeed in everything, however.
-France does worse than average in terms of reducing annual meat consumption per person7.
+When it comes to its responsibility towards the environment, France comes 66th in the world.
+This rank is formulated from 21 data sets.
+France does the second-best in its environmental performance9.
+It comes in the best 20 for its score on the Green Future Index10.
+It does better than average in its forested percent change 2000-202011, its sign-up rate to major international accords on protecting the environment, energy to GDP efficiency12 and in the rate of rational beliefs on the environment in the population13.
+Scrutiny by the European Parliament finds that France has effectively reduced its emissions by 31.2% between 2005 and 202314.
+But, things still need to improve in France.
+France does worse than average when it comes to reducing annual meat consumption per person15.
 France conducted nuclear weapons testing in French Polynesia (southern Pacific) for thirty years, at the Mururoa Atoll.
-It was so committed to this that its service blew up Greenpeace's Rainbow Warrior ship whilst it was harboured in New Zealand in 1985, killing one crew member8, because it was preparing to protest Mururoa.
+It was so committed to this that its service blew up Greenpeace's Rainbow Warrior ship whilst it was harboured in New Zealand in 1985, killing one crew member16, because it was preparing to protest Mururoa.
 Despite no tests being conducted for thirty years, the area is still so radioactive that the French military guard it.

 #climate_change #the_environment